somekevin0101/RPGDuo/README.md

 # RPGDuo
-a short text-based role playing game in c#
+a short text-based role playing game in c# in collaboration with Kevin Ye.
-A collaborative project with Kevin Ye